siddh34/MCQs/DSML.md

     3. It is a univariate analysis
     4. Bivariate analysis and univariate analysis

-**Answer :**  Option 1
+**Answer :**  Option 3

 *Explanation : It investigates the relationship between two data sets, with a pair of observations taken from a single sample or individual.
-Can be both bivariate and univariate*
+Can be univariate*

 > Q12.
 Choose the least likely assumption of a classic normal linear regression model